karakun/karakun.github.io/_posts/2026-05-26-Marimo-wasm-exoknox.md

 │       ├── api/              ← HTTP client to access the backend REST API │       └── curveprocessing/  ← Curve processing functions
 └── marimoapps/
-    ├── curveeditor/          ← Marimo notebook app
+    ├── curveeditor/          ← marimo notebook app
-    └── curvefitting/          ← Marimo notebook app
+    └── curvefitting/          ← marimo notebook app
 ```
 <br>
 **`common`** is a plain Python package built as a wheel (`.whl`).
 It contains all business logic and is shared across both apps — as an editable [uv](https://github.com/astral-sh/uv){:target="_blank"} workspace dependency during local development and as a pre-built wheel loaded at runtime inside the browser.

-**`marimoapps`** contains the Marimo notebooks.
+**`marimoapps`** contains the marimo notebooks.
 Each app declares `common` as a `uv` workspace dependency so that during development they share a single source tree.
 For WASM export, the common wheel is bundled alongside the app and loaded at runtime via `micropip`.

 The high-level architecture is straightforward:

 ```
 Browser
-  └── Marimo WASM app (Python running in Pyodide)
+  └── marimo WASM app (Python running in Pyodide)
-        ├── Fetches functional data via Exoknox REST API └── Writes results back via Exoknox REST API
+        ├── Fetches functional data via EXOKNOX REST API └── Writes results back via EXOKNOX REST API

 Spring Boot Server
-  ├── Serves Marimo notebooks as static resources
+  ├── Serves marimo notebooks as static resources
   ├── Enforces OIDC authentication
-  └── Provides the Exoknox REST API
+  └── Provides the EXOKNOX REST API
 ```
 <br>
-There is no Marimo server process and no Python runtime on the backend.
+There is no marimo server process and no Python runtime on the backend.
 Just static files, served securely, executing in the client's browser.

 The resulting tools are embedded as web pages in the browser: